HandyLatcher/VSDBabySoC_VSD_Program_Week2/VSDBabySoc_Project.md

-Absolutely!
-I’ve **sprinkled emojis into the headings** to make them visually appealing while keeping the professional tone.
-Here’s your updated README sections:

----

 # VSDBabySoC Overview 💻

 **VSDBabySoC** is a compact, educational **System-on-Chip (SoC)** built around a **RISC-V processor (RVMYTH)**.
 It integrates a **PLL (Phase-Locked Loop)** for stable clock generation and a **10-bit DAC (Digital-to-Analog Converter)** for analog output.
 The design provides a hands-on platform to learn **SoC design, simulation, and digital-to-analog interfacing**.